nk-kotsomitis/Ingenuity/README.md

 The Ingenuity Inference Engine currently supports quantized TensorFlow Lite models based on **fully connected feed-forward** neural networks.
 <p></p>

-**Support for other microcontrollers and neural network architectures is planned as part of the roadmap.**
+**Support for other microcontrollers and neural network architectures is planned as part of the roadmap**
 <br></br>

 ### Demonstration